 Microinverters combined with string inverters coupled with power optimizer options are about the same from a cost perspective.

-Most micro-inverters connect to one solar panel (there are some that connect to more panels).
-The micro-inverter takes the DC output from the solar panel as its input and then outputs the AC form.
-The AC outputs of each micro-inverter are connected together, close to the panels, and a single set of AC wires are routed to the cut-off switch at ground level.
+Most microinverters connect to one solar panel, although some can connect to more than one panel.
+The microinverter takes the DC output from the solar panel as its input and then outputs the AC form.
+The AC outputs of each microinverter are connected close to the panels, and a single set of AC wires are routed to the cut-off switch at ground level.

 The major advantages of microinverters are: 1) The variance in the outputs of any of the individual solar panels does not negatively impact the system as a whole.
 If any one or more solar panels are shaded, facing different directions, or not functioning at all, the system will continue to function as a whole.
 The output will be degraded only by the amount of the lower functioning panels.
 2) The failure of any microinverters will not affect the functioning of the whole system.
 The failed inverter can be replaced when convenient.
 3) The system can easily be expanded, and different panels and microinverters can be utilized in the system.
 4) The health and output of each panel can be monitored and reported on an individual basis.
 5) Microinverters are integrated into the solar panel module for easier and speedier installation.